Chill Out at Atlanta’s Game Bars and Bowling Alleys

-If Buckhead is your locale, find Painted Pin on Miami Circle.
-Of course, you can bowl; you also can play bocce ball, ping-pong, skittles, darts, giant Jenga and ring toss.
+If Buckhead is your locale, find The Painted Pin on Miami Circle.
+Of course, you can bowl; you also can play bocce ball, Ping-Pong, skittles, darts, Giant Jenga and ring toss.
 Order Cajun boiled peanuts or ranch and cheddar pork rinds then chase it with fried oyster sliders or your choice of tacos.
 Save room for rum raisin bread pudding bites.

 Think you’re a golf klutz?
 No worries.
 Topgolf has games for all levels — beginner, intermediate and advanced.
 There’s even an Angry Birds game.
 When you work up an appetite, consider bites and shareables, burgers, salads, even breakfast.
-Phil Mickelson’s got nothing on you (Well, maybe a little).
+Jon Rahm’s got nothing on you (Well, maybe a little).

-Atlanta is Puttshack’s first U.S. location.
-It’s an entertainment venue, which boasts that it takes miniature golf to a whole new level through technology.
-Natch, you can get both food and drink there (to refresh you after an exhausting game of mini-golf).
+Puttshack is an entertainment venue, which boasts that it takes miniature golf to a whole new level through technology.
+Natch, you can get both food and drink there (to refresh you after an exhausting game of minigolf).
 It’s on the Westside.